kurtosis-tech/kurtosis/docs/docs/reference/resource-identifier.md

 ```

 Notice how Kurtosis shows the shortened UUID by default.
 All CLI commands show
-shortened UUIDs by default; if you want to see full UUIDs you can use the `--full-UUIDs` flag with the command.
-Rerunning the above command with `--full-UUID` you'd get
+shortened UUIDs by default; if you want to see full UUIDs you can use the `--full-uuids` flag with the command.
+Rerunning the above command with `--full-uuids` you'd get

 ```
 UUID:                                 edfdbf5766f64a649efca11f51ebb4c1